phastlight/phastlight/README.md

 #### To run the server, do phastlight [server file full path]

 ### Dynamic method creation
-Phastlight object allows dynamic method creation, in the example below, we create a hello method in the system object
+Phastlight allows dynamic method creation, in the example below, we create a hello method in the system object
 ```php
 <?php
 $system = new \Phastlight\System();